JanosVargaBME/RubyOnRailsFinal/README.md

 ## Description

-A moodle like application, where you can store grades and other things for Students at a University.
+A moodle like application, where you can store grades, subject data and other things for Students at a University.
 It's a single application, with backend and database running on same machine.
 Frontend made with basic Rails components and html/css.

 ### Made by me, scored a 4/5 grade for it.